Half Marathon Training: 10 Threshold Sessions

 Incorporating threshold training into your weekly routine will help your half marathon race pace feel easier, improve endurance, and sharpen race execution.
 By adding one or two of these workouts per week, you’ll build the strength, efficiency, and confidence needed to crush your next half marathon!

-Stay consistent, trust your training, and get ready to set a new personal best!
+Are you staying consistent, trusting your training, and ready to set a new personal best?

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.